-What to Look for in a Rake
+What to Look For in a Rake

+Besides purpose, size and material are important considerations when choosing any rake.
+Most long-handled rakes are between 22 and 30 inches in length.
 As for materials, consider what is comfortable for you and what best suits your purposes.

 Types of Rakes

-AKA: Bow rake, level head
+AKA: Bow rake, level head rake

 AKA: Lawn rake

-ID: A long handle with metal, bamboo, or plastic tines spread out in a triangular shape.
+What it looks like: A long handle with metal, bamboo, or plastic tines spread out in a triangular shape.

-ID: Tines are typically in a fan shape and span less than 10 inches; some varieties are shaped like a house broom.
+What it looks like: Tines are typically in a fan shape and span less than 10 inches; some varieties are shaped like a house broom.